typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 Implementing a custom parser is one of two possible ways to extend the syntax of a text markup language.

-The second option is @ref:(Implementing Directives) and in many cases that approach offers more convenience.
+The second option is [Implementing Directives] and in many cases that approach offers more convenience.
 It is based on a common syntax for declaring a directive and its attributes and body elements.
 Therefore directives can be implemented without writing a custom parser and without getting familiar with Laika's parser combinators.